hearmeneigh/dataset-rising/README.md

 ### 1. Download Metadata
 Dataset Rising has a crawler to download metadata (=posts and tags) from booru-style image boards.

 You must select a unique user agent string for your crawler (`--agent AGENT_STRING`).
-This string will be passed to the image board with every
+This string will be passed to the image board with every  HTTP request.
-HTTP request.
 If you don't pick a user agent that uniquely identifies you, the image boards will likely block your requests.
 For example:

 > `--agent 'my-imageboard-crawler/1.0 (user @my-username-on-the-imageboard)'`

 The crawler will automatically manage rate limits and retries.
-If you want to resume a previous (failed) crawl, use `--recover`.
+If you want to automatically resume a previous (failed) crawl, use `--recover`.

 ```bash
 cd <dataset-rising>/crawl